Holiday closures for the Bryan-College Station area

 Texas A&M University

-Texas A&M faculty and staff offices will be closed from through Jan.
-2. The spring semester begins Jan.
+Texas A&M faculty and staff offices will be closed through Sunday.
+The spring semester begins Jan.
 18.